 When studying feels heavy, your brain does not need a heroic plan.
 It needs one clear start.
-This focus sprint gives you a short structure to break inertia, choose a single next action, and move.
+This focus sprint gives you a short structure to break inertia, choose a single next action, and begin studying when you feel stuck.

 TL;DR